 An Evening Branch (Mondays and Fridays: 18:00 to 20:00) was opened on July 5th 1930, utilising a temporary wooden building located at the corner of Hobmoor Road and Church Road.
-The Branch List in the Bank’s 1931 Annual Report gave the address of this Evening Branch as 102 Church Road.
+The temporary structure was placed on 708-square yards of land purchased for £600 in 1929.
+The Bank’s 1931 Annual Report gave the address as 102 Church Road.

 Growth of business at the temporary branch led to the Bank opening its 48th permanent office on Friday, May 12th 1933, on the same site.
 By this date, the branch had attracted 1,100 accounts, with credit balances totalling £27,670.
 The official opening ceremony was performed by the Bank’s Chairman, Alderman R R Gelling.
 Presiding at a tea held for invited guests at Church Road Council School, prior to the opening ceremony, the Lord Mayor of Birmingham (Councillor H E Goodby) said that in the Municipal Bank, Birmingham possessed an institution which was the envy of other cities and towns.
 It might be asked, he said, reflecting the current economic situation, how his “wise spending” campaign could be reconciled with the “wise saving” campaign of the Municipal Bank.
 They did not urge the citizens to spend rashly, any more than they urged them to save rashly.
 (The Lord Mayor continued this theme at the next branch opening, eight days later: Brandwood.)
 The Yardley evening branch, added the Lord Mayor, had had a steady growth, so that the new daily branch was able to begin with a substantial base of depositors.